Creative Foundations Fund

 The UK’s cultural sector is significant for the economy, society, and local communities.
 However, many cultural and creative organisations are experiencing significant degradation of their buildings and equipment, which is impacting their operations, safety, and the attractiveness of their services.

-• Strand 1: up to £25 million is available in Strand 1 for grants of £100,000 up to and including £1 million.
+• Up to £25 million is available in Strand 1 for grants from £100,000 up to and including £1 million.

 Eligibility

 Before applying, please carefully read the eligibility requirements.
-If you do not meet any of these requirements, it will not be possible for Arts Council to consider your full application for funding.
+If you do not meet any of these requirements, it will not be possible for Arts Council England to consider your full application for funding.
 You should also consider the Arts Council’s Standard Terms and Conditions for Capital Grants.

 Who can apply?